niryarden/sweetcase/USAGE_EXAMPLES.md

 <br/><br/>

 ## goto
-output will be all 9 animals printed
+output will be all 9 animals printed:
 ```python
 def human_options():
     print("man")